getgud-io/cpp-getgud-sdk/README.md

 ## Prerequisites

-To start, we need to understand the basic structure GetGud's SDK uses for an FPS:
+To start, we need to understand the basic structure GetGud's SDK uses to describe a video game:

 **Titles->1->N->Games->1->N->Matches->1->N->Actions**